Austin and the Texas Hill Country

 9. Garner State Park in Concan Texas

 On the western edge of the Texas Hill Country, Garner State Park is the most popular state park in Texas.
-Dedicated in 1941, it’s named after Cactus Jack Garner, the Vice-President of the United States from 1933-1941.
+Dedicated in 1941, it’s named after Cactus Jack Garner, the Vice-President of the United States from 1933 to 1941.

-The gem of Garner is the crystal clear Frio River.
-Rent a tube, a SUP board or a paddleboat in the park to explore the cypress tree lined river.
+The gem of Garner is the crystal-clear Frio River.
+Rent a tube, a SUP board or a paddleboat in the park to explore the cypress tree-lined river.
 Make it a weekend and reserve a cabin or campsite.

 Developed by the Civilian Conservation Corps (CCC) during the Depression, the CCC built rock buildings and cabins in Garner.